One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Portuguese sardines shop on Rossio Square

-We ended our 1 day Lisbon city walk at Restauradores Square at the southeast end of Avenida da Liberdade.
-From here we took a taxi to the river where we boarded a sailing boat for a different view on Lisbon.
+We ended our one day in Lisbon at Restauradores Square, at the southern end of Avenida da Liberdade.
+From here, we took a taxi to the river, where we boarded a sailing boat for a different perspective of the city.

 Rossio station Lisbon